solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to manage wrapped SOL

 Wrapped SOL just like any other token mint.
-The difference is using `syncNative` and creating token accounts specifically on the `NATIVE_MINT` address.
+The difference is โดยใช้ `syncNative` and creating token accounts specifically on the `NATIVE_MINT` address.

 ### Create Token Account